 There are two existing ways to factor: Recourse Factoring and Non-Recourse Factoring.
 Distinguishing between these two ways is very crucial.
 There is a great deal of information on the internet about recourse vs. non-recourse factoring.
-Much of it is wrong.
+However, much of it is wrong.
 When choosing a Factoring Company, it is vital that you understand what you are being offered.

 Recourse makes up 88% of the AR financing industry according to the International Factoring Association.
 It is an agreement between you and your factor that makes your company responsible for recovering the cost of any invoices your liable customers fail to pay.
 Meaning, if your client does not pay the invoice by a specific date, the Factoring Company can charge that invoice back to you, or you can replace that invoice with another good invoice.
 In some ways, this is similar to a line of credit from a bank with a borrowing base as one of the loan requirements.
 If an invoice becomes unpaid for example, longer than 90 days a bank won’t let you borrow against it or a factor will ask you to replace either the advanced funds or give them another good unfunded invoice.